top of page

 • Intermediate Kata

-Kata such as Heian Nidan and Heian Sandan introduce more complex movements and stances.
+Kata introduce more complex movements and stances.

 At this stage, students learn to control their power and improve accuracy.
 Training emphasizes smooth transitions between techniques.